pstevovski/EarthDefense/README.md

 ------------------------------------------------
 ###### To do:
+* [ ] Re-write the main.js properly - with division between multiple scripts that will be imported into main.js
+* [x] Use SAAS / SCSS for compiling the CSS.

 * [ ] Clean code
 * [ ] Refactoring
 * [ ] Clearer indication ship was hit
-* [ ] Add meteors flying by. (?)
 * [ ] Max highscores showed is 10.

+###### Maybe-to-add features:
+* [ ] Add meteors flying by.
+* [ ] Boss fight.

 -------------------
 ###### Bugs:
-* None found as of update v1.0.9 - Nov 5 2018.
+* None found as of update v1.1.2 - Nov 9 2018.
 If found any, feel free to contact me.
 ----------
 #### Releases:
 ##### v1.0.0 - Oct 29 2018